-The Nightly News at Nine is a stop-motion animated comedy series about a team of reporters in a world made of plastic bricks.
+The Nightly News at Nine is a LEGO stop-motion animated comedy series about a team of reporters made by Dave Pickett.

 This show provides examples of:

 - Built with LEGO: The show is made using stop-motion animation with LEGO bricks.

 - Characters are shown removing and reattaching limbs with ease.